Indian Navy Maritime Reconnaissance

-Maritime surveillance capability is a critical component of maritime security, both in times of peace and conflict, and plays a crucial role in the security of the Maritime Zones of India, as also of the vast coastline.
-Acquisition of Medium Range Maritime Reconnaissance aircraft is also being progressed concurrently.
-A Request For Information (RFI) has been sent out for eight aircraft, but entry into service will likely take place only after 2015.
-The Indian Ministry of Defence (MoD) request for medium range maritime reconnaissance (MRMR) aircraft for the Indian Navy, requirement does not require for the aircraft to necessarily have anti-submarine capabilities but the aircraft should be capable of anti-surface vessel operations, even being equipped with some form of anti-ship missiles.
+A Request For Information (RFI) was sent out for eight aircraft, but entry into service will likely take place only after 2015.
+The Indian Ministry of Defence (MoD) request for medium range maritime reconnaissance (MRMR) aircraft for the Indian Navy, requirement did not require for the aircraft to necessarily have anti-submarine capabilities but the aircraft should be capable of anti-surface vessel operations, even being equipped with some form of anti-ship missiles.